Parenting & Family Updates

 My Hospital Bag Clothing Essentials

 First off, I barely remember what I packed the first time around.
 We ended up having to get a C-section, and I was so out of it during the labour (and the days afterwards).
-I’m pretty sure I just stayed in the hospital-given gown until they made me leave.
+I’m pretty sure I just stayed in the hospital gown until they made me leave.

 But the second time?
 Oh man… I remember being so HOT in the hospital, and I hadn’t thought to bring a wide range of clothing options.
 So here’s a more detailed list of what I’ll be packing clothing-wise (other than the stuff mentioned above):